Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction With Respect to Time

-The EFR-ROM consists of the Galerkin projection of the NSE on the reduced space, which leads to the solution of the following system: at the time $t^{n+1}$, find the pair $(\bu_r^{n+1}, p_r^{n+1})$ that solves
+The EFR-noEFR consists of the Galerkin projection of the NSE on the reduced space, which leads to the solution of the following system: at the time $t^{n+1}$, find the pair $(\bu_r^{n+1}, p_r^{n+1})$ that solves

 for all $ i = 1, \ldots, r_{\bu s},$ and $j = 1, \ldots, r_p$.
 Algebraically, we are looking for the $(n+1)$-st solution of

 where $\mathsf u^{n+1} \in \mathbb R^{r_{\bu s}}$ and $\mathsf p^{n+1} \in \mathbb R^{r_{p}}$ are the vectors of the reduced coefficients of \eqref{eqn:g-rom-1} and represent the unknowns of the problem, $\mathsf M$ is the reduced velocity space mass matrix, $\mathsf K$ the reduced stiffness matrix, i.e., while